partigabor/aromatica-old/database/output/md/cinnamon_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-Spice from the dried aromatic bark of the ceylon cinnamon tree; used as rolled strips or ground, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.
+The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri Lanka, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.

+, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.

+According to WordNet: Spice from the dried aromatic bark of the Ceylon cinnamon tree; used as rolled strips or ground.

 Cinnamon (*Cinnamomum verum* J.Presl.) is a culinary and medicinal spice from the *Lauraceae* family,[^powo] originating in the region(s) of Sri Lanka; SW.
 IndiaIt is used for its bark and leaf, primarily for flavor; anti-microbial.
 Its aroma is described as sweet, fragrant, pungent, with a heat index of 3.[^ucla_medicinal_2002]

 | English|Arabic|Chinese|Hungarian|
 |--------|------|-------|---------|